jimmyfyx/undergraduate/cs498_Mobile Robotics in CS/README.md

 **12/28/2022 Update** reupload the ROS2 workspace, including coding exercise 3 and final project relevant files

 ## Instructions to build the complete ROS2 workspace
+Inside the folder *cs498_ros2ws*, there only exists the *src* folder of the workspace.
+To build the complete workspace, a new ROS2 workspace is needed, then put the package *mobile_robotics* into the *src* folder in the new workspace.